Cherry Hill

 How often should you tune Your guitar?

 You should tune your guitar every time you play it.
 You can’t expect your guitar to stay in tune between practice sessions.
 Guitars also go out of tune from playing, especially if you are bending guitar strings or playing for extended periods.
 As you are playing, it is a good idea to check your guitar tuning often.
-If you are playing a chord and it doesn’t sound quite right even when you know you are playing the correct notes, your guitar has gone out of tune.
+If you are playing a guitar chord and it doesn’t sound quite right even when you know you are playing the correct guitar notes, your guitar has gone out of tune.

 How to tune your guitar